-Guidance for Applicants preparing for and attending their professional registration interview
+Instructions for Applicants preparing for and attending their professional registration interview

-- 1. Why we have these Guidelines? - 1.1.
-To provide support to applicants preparing for their professional registration interview
+1. Why we have these Instructions?

+1.1.
+To provide support to applicants preparing for their Professional Registration Interview (PRI).

-2. Who these Guidelines relate to
+2. Who these Instructions relate to

 2.1.
-Applicants attending a professional registration interview
+Applicants attending a PRI.

-3. Guidelines
+3. Instructions

 - 3.1.
 The IET is required by the Engineering Council (EngC) to interview all Chartered Engineer (CEng) and Incorporated Engineer (IEng) applicants for professional registration.
 The interview is conducted by two registrants (normally both members of the IET) who are trained for this purpose.
 At least one of the interviewers will be from the same engineering or technology discipline as you. - 3.2.
 As part of the IET and Engineering Council's quality assurance, and for training purposes, one or more observers may occasionally be present at an interview. - 3.3.
-Prior to the Interview, to help you develop your application, you should have downloaded the current version of UK-SPEC from the Engineering Council website and used it to self-assess your competence against the requirements.
+Prior to the Interview, to help you develop your application, you should have downloaded the current version of the UK Standard for Professional Engineering Competence (UK-SPEC) from the Engineering Council website and use it to self-assess your competence against the requirements.